LWL-cpu/RAG-Instruct/README.md

 To ensure high-quality data, we filtered and sampled these datasets using GPT-4 to extract **knowledge-intensive data**.
 For user convenience, we provide the **preprocessed and filtered exemplar dataset [here](https://example.com/preprocessed-exemplar-dataset)** that has undergone this rigorous selection process.

 **3. Retrieve Source Documents for Exemplar Data.**
-Using the exemplar dataset, we retrieve source documents to construct \( D^* \).
+Using the exemplar dataset Q, we retrieve source documents to construct D*.
 Specifically, we match the exemplar instructions or questions with source documents by ranking their relevance.

 **4. Synthesize Data with Prompts.**
-Based on the retrieved documents \( D^* \) and the exemplar dataset, we synthesize new data points using tailored prompts to create diverse and high-quality instruction-following datasets.
+Based on the retrieved documents D* and the exemplar data Q, we synthesize new data points using tailored prompts to create diverse and high-quality instruction-following datasets.

 ## 🚀 Training

-- **Run Retriever**
+### **Run Retriever**
 To retrieve passages for training, use the following command:

 ```bash